Skip to main content

 export BASE_ROOTFS=$(basename "$BASE_ROOTFS_URL")

-export TARGET_ROOTFS=rootfs -
+export TARGET_ROOTFS=rootfs

 wget $BASE_ROOTFS_URL

-Extract to the specified directory
+7. Extract to a specified directory

 mkdir -p $TARGET_ROOTFS && tar -zxpf $BASE_ROOTFS -C $TARGET_ROOTFS

-Mount some system resources into the rootfs
+8. Mount system resources into the rootfs

 mount -t proc /proc $TARGET_ROOTFS/proc